Alexander Ellison answered the telephone reluctantly. He’d planned a quiet afternoon at home free from

 "Mrs. Ellison says you should come out immediately.
 Something awful has happened."

 Another tempest in a teapot, Alex wasn’t surprised.
 "Calm down, Rose.
-And tell me what awful thing happened this time."
+And tell me what awful thing happened

 "Your mother has this important meeting with the executive committee of the Ladies Guild this evening, you know."